-Security Tip 10 is 3 mini security tip for your property.
+Security Tip 10 is three mini security tip for your property.

 If you need to store valuable item outside, then please store them in a secure unit.
-A traditional garden shed is not secure.
+A traditional garden shed is not safe.

-The locks on a garden shed are normally substandard and are easy to force open.
-Garden sheds are usually made from thin cheap wood, which is easy to damage.
+The locks on a garden shed are generally substandard and are easy to force open.
+Garden sheds are made from thin cheap wood, which is easy to damage.